Updated December 17, 2019

 Grief Definition—Reaching Out For Someone Who’s Always Been There

 There’s another definition of grief that’s so descriptive that we include it an all of our books, and usually quote it every public speech we make.
-It’s a piece of language that we didn’t create, but if we knew who first said it, we’d give them credit.
+It’s language that we didn’t create and if we knew who first said it, we'd give them credit.

 “Grief is the feeling of reaching out for someone who’s always been there, only to discover when I need her [or him] one more time, she’s no longer there.”